ConsenSys/doc.pantheon/docs/HowTo/Get-Started/Starting-node.md

-description: Starting Besu
+description: Starting Hyperledger Besu
 <!--- END of page meta data -->

-# Starting Besu
+# Starting Hyperledger Besu

 Besu nodes can be used for varying purposes as described in the [Overview](../../index.md).
 Nodes can connect to the Ethereum mainnet, public testnets such as Ropsten, or private networks.